 Considering all four combinations of positive and negative roots in the equations gives these four equations:

-If you solve these four equations for x, you’ll find 0, 1, 2, or 4 points of intersections for the ellipses.
+If you solve these four equations for x, you’ll find between zero and four points of intersection for the ellipses.

 Note that some of the equations may contain square roots of negative numbers and in those cases they don’t have real solutions.

 Note also that one of the equations might have more than one root.
 For example, in the picture on the right, the bottom of the red ellipse overlaps the top of the blue ellipse.
 If the red ellipse is ellipse number 1, then the bottom of the red ellipse is generated by equation

 and the top of the blue ellipse is generated by equation .
 That means both points of intersection are generated by the equation .

 Note also that one or both of the equations might have duplicate roots.
 In other words, it might use the same value for both of its roots.
 For example, imagine two ellipses that intersect at four points.
 Now slowly pull one to the side.
 Two of the points of intersection grow closer and closer until they coincide.
 At that point, one of the equations has two roots and the other has a repeated root.